-- 1. The Company's amendment to the Annual Report on Amendment No. 1 to Form 10-KSB for the period ended June 30, 2005, to which this certification is attached as Exhibit 32.1 (the "Report)" fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - 2.
+- 1. The Company's Annual Report on Form 10-KSB for the period ended June 30, 2005, to which this certification is attached as Exhibit 32.1 (the "Report") fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - 2.
 The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.